 Note: Your plan speed is the maximum speed expected to be achievable for that plan.
 Several factors will affect the actual speed you experience.
 These factors include, but are not limited to: the capability of the device you're using to access the Internet; the application and/or server/web site you are accessing; limitations of Wi-Fi and other equipment you may be using; other active users and/or devices on your home network at the same time; routers on the public Internet being over-loaded by high demand - particularly during peak hours of the day.

-Current available plans for Gambell, Kotlik, Lime Village, Nikolai & Savoonga are 512K with 5,000MB or 1M with 7,000MB.
+Current available plans for these locations are 512K with 5,000MB or 1M with 10,000MB.

 To monitor your usage, see instructions on pages 17-18.

 Supervision Internet Plans- Whittier